1. SYCAMORE ROW, by John Grisham. (Doubleday) A sequel, about race and inheritance, to “A Time to Kill.”

 2. THE FIRST PHONE CALL FROM HEAVEN, by Mitch Albom.
 (Harper) A small Michigan town is transformed when its residents receive phone calls said to be from heaven.

 6. CROSS MY HEART, by James Patterson.
-(Little, Brown) Alex Cross’ family is threatened by a genius intent on proving his is the greatest mind in the history of crime.
+(Little, Brown) Alex Cross’ family is threatened by a genius intent on proving he is the greatest mind in the history of crime.

 1. THINGS THAT MATTER, by Charles Krauthammer.
 (Crown Forum) Three decades’ worth of essays from the conservative columnist.